General

 When will I know if I’ve been accepted?

-Admissions decisions will likely be released in late-April, and no later than May 1.
+Admissions decisions will likely be released in early February, and no later than March 1.

 When do I need to confirm attendance after I’ve been accepted?